 Requests placed for physical, circulating items currently available at the Lewis Library will not be filled by Interlibrary Loan.
 Check the Library Catalog for availability.
 If an item is currently checked out or missing, please note this on your request.
 Contact the Service Desk at (817) 735-2465 for assistance.

-Also note that, for owned items that are checked out, UNTHSC patrons who place a hold request for the Library’s copy may get faster results than by using Interlibrary Loan.
-Contact the Service Desk for assistance with hold requests, or log into your Library Catalog Borrowing Account to place a hold on an item.
+For owned items that are checked out, UNTHSC patrons who place a hold request for the library’s copy may get faster results than by using Interlibrary Loan.
+Contact the Service Desk for assistance with hold requests, or log into your Borrowing Account to place a hold on an item.

 Everyone using the service needs an account.
 Your account allows you to receive articles online and track your request history, and it provides us with your contact information for billing.
 Your account information is confidential and we will never share it with a third party.

-- The request forms on Lewis Library’s website.
-You must complete the free, one-time User Registration for Document Delivery & Interlibrary Loan process before submitting a request.
-If you already have an account, log in and select the appropriate request form.
+- Complete the free, one-time User Registration for Document Delivery & Interlibrary Loan before submitting a request.
+If you already have an account, log in to your Document Delivery/Interlibrary Loan account and select the appropriate request form.

 - Once you have an account in the request system, you can initiate requests from many of our research databases.
 Click the button labeled, “UNTHSC - Find Full Text.”
 If full text is not available, then click the link that reads, “Request a copy from Document Delivery/Interlibrary Loan.”
 This will send the citation to the appropriate request form once you log in.

 Once your Lewis Library request account has been created, you can sign up for PubMed's Loansome Doc service.
 Loansome Doc is especially helpful if you are a PubMed user who is not affiliated with the Health Science Center.

-- In person at the Lewis Library Service Desk.
+- Come by the Lewis Library Service Desk.

 - Send a fax to 817-735-0281.
 Please do not use a highlighter pen to mark citations or the fax copy will be illegible.